tiriltk/tiatoolbox/examples/README.md

 ### 10. Image Alignment ([10-wsi_registration](./10-wsi-registration.ipynb))

-Show how to use TIAToolbox for registration of an image pair using Deep Feature Based Registration (DFBR) followed by non-rigid alignment using SimpleITK.
+Shows how to use TIAToolbox for registration of an image pair using [Deep Feature Based Registration (DFBR)](https://arxiv.org/pdf/2202.09971.pdf) followed by non-rigid alignment using [SimpleITK](https://simpleitk.readthedocs.io/en/master/registrationOverview.html).
+The registration tool in the TIAToolbox also comprises a pre-alignment step, a pre-requisite to DFBR.
+In this example, the affine transformation is computed using thumbnails of the fixed and moving images.
+The estimated transformation is then used to extract corresponding tiles from both fixed and moving images at a higher magnification level.
+The non-rigid deformation between the two tiles is then dealt with using the SimpleITK.

+[1] Awan, Ruqayya, et al. "Deep Feature based Cross-slide Registration." arXiv preprint arXiv:2202.09971 (2022).

 [![image](../docs/images/wsi-registration.png)](./10-wsi-registration.ipynb)

 ### 11. Feature Extraction Using Foundation Models ([11-import-foundation-models](./11-import-foundation-models.ipynb))

-Explain how to extract features from WSIs using pre-trained models from the `timm` library.
+Explains how to extract features from WSIs using pre-trained models from the `timm` library.
+The notebook guides users through selecting appropriate model architectures, visualizing the extracted features using `UMAP` feature embedding, and verifying the model's performance by checking if different tissue types are correctly identified and separated in the feature map.

 [![image](../docs/images/feature_extraction.png)](./11-import-foundation-models.ipynb)